Ibrahim Keita

-Ibrahim Div-Keïta (born 18 January 1996 in Vernon) is a French footballer who currently plays as a forward for League of Ireland First Division side Galway United.
+Ibrahim Div-Keïta (born 18 January 1996) is a French footballer who plays as a forward for Bulgarian Second League club Dunav Ruse.

 Career

 In 2015, Keita left English club Wolverhampton Wanderers.

 In 2017, he signed for Irish side Finn Harps after playing for VSS Košice in Slovakia and Greek teams AEL and Doxa Proskinites.

 In 2018, he signed for FK Olympia Prague in the Czech Republic.

+In February 2024, Keita signed for Slovenian Second League club Tabor Sežana.

+In August 2024, he moved to Bulgarian Second League club Etar Veliko Tarnovo.